r-cas/caracas/README.md

 See <https://r-cas.github.io/caracas/>.

+## Origin of name

+The name "caracas" is intended to mean "(inter)face to computer algebra system(s)" - notice that "cara" is Spanish (Castellano to be precise) for "face".

 ## Code of conduct

 Please note that the `caracas` project is released with a Contributor Code of Conduct (available in `CODE_OF_CONDUCT.md`).
 By contributing to this project, you agree to abide by its terms.